diMosella/docker-homecloud/README.md

 bash set_configuration.sh
 ```

-Now you can enter ownCloud/Nextcloud and create a new document.
+Now you can enter Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

 ## Project Information